losrobbos/d04-b-snippets/3-react/README.md

 The process that triggers the bundling & optimization.
 The result is usually a folder called "build" or "dist" (= distribution => optimized for distributing / deployment)

+### WebPack

+A famous bundler application for web projects.
+De facto standard of the past (gets more and more competition)

 ### CRA => Create-React-App

-An NPM package which will create a react project using the "bundler" WebPack
+An NPM package which will create a react project using the bundler "WebPack"

 This package was developed and is maintained by Facebook / Meta.